rbishop/rbishop.github.io/_posts/2014-01-29-avoid-whitespace-shame-git-stripspace.markdown

 	clean = git-stripspace
 ```
 ### The End Of The Line
-Besides saving you from future whitespace shaming I hope this was also a useful look into a great tool that git provides as well as a look into git filters.
+Besides saving you from future whitespace shaming, I hope this was also a useful look into a great tool that git provides.
 For more great git reading I recommend the excellent [git-scm book](http://git-scm.com/book).